andy-maier/ansible-doc-template-extractor/README.md

 # ansible-doc-template-extractor

-**ansible-doc-template-extractor** is a documentation extractor that supports the format Ansible roles use in their `meta/argument-spec.yml` files as input, and arbitrary Jinja2 template files to control what is generated as output.
+**ansible-doc-template-extractor** is a documentation extractor that supports the format Ansible roles use in their `meta/argument_specs.yml` files as input, and arbitrary Jinja2 template files to control what is generated as output.

-It can also be used for Ansible playbooks, as long as a spec file with a compatible format to the Ansible roles spec files is provided.
+It can also be used for Ansible playbooks, as long as a YAML argument spec file is provided.
+The format can differ from the argument spec files for roles, but of course the template file needs to match the format.

-The format of the ansible spec files for roles is described here: https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html#specification-format
+The format of the argument spec files for Ansible roles is described here: https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html#specification-format

 Disclaimer: There have been discussions in Ansible forums to add support for